ajaykumar-hackwarts/Mobile-Application-Security/Frida.md

 frida-ps: Shows you the apps.

--U: Looks at devices connected by USB.
+- U: Looks at devices connected by USB.
--a: Shows all apps, not just yours.
+- a: Shows all apps, not just yours.
--i: Gives you more info like the app’s ID and name
+- i: Gives you more info like the app’s ID and name

 ## Injecting scripts :